How a Cape Breton beach brought two strangers together, just when they needed each other most

 When Beulah Chandler saw Duncan Gillis help his ailing wife on the beach, she had to film it

 For Duncan and Cathy Gillis, it was just a typical day at the beach.
 They had no idea they were internet stars in the making.

 On August 28, 2017, the husband and wife from Port Hawkesbury, Cape Breton, were heading to their car after an afternoon at Government Wharf Beach.

 They were unaware that only a few feet away, a woman was so moved by what she saw that she picked up her cellphone and started recording.

-The video, which was later posted to Facebook, captured Duncan patiently helping Cathy, who was wearing a wide-brimmed sun hat and clutching an oxygen tank.
+The video, which was later posted to Facebook, but is now unavailable, captured Duncan patiently helping Cathy, who was wearing a wide-brimmed sun hat and clutching an oxygen tank.